MorganSmolder/ICT397GameProject/ReadMe.txt

 Demo 3 (wip):
 Demonstrates current implementation of 3D sound.

-All the requried linkages should be configured.
+All the required linkages should be configured.
 Mat, I've already set up the project to include the GLFW libs and dll.
 Just add the libraries in the linker input for debug and release and you should be good to go!

 Right now glut is still linked, as the texture manager depends on OpenGL a little bit.
 Once we've added your render code this can be removed.